A R T S T I L L H A S T R U T H . . .

 T A K E R E F U G E T H E R E

 I am an artist and a feminist psychotherapist.
 Both involve the search for what is honest and true….to make meaning out of chaos.
 For over 30 years I have been a trauma therapist specializing in sexual abuse and incest; this has deeply informed my art.
-While painting or doing psychotherapy I move back and forth between the painful and the joyous, witnessing the dignity and bravery as people strive to heal from trauma.
-The political strife we face in our world today also causes untold trauma for masses of people, and we must seek to acknowledge how this harms us all in order to recover our strength and mend what is broken in our lives and our world.
+While doing psychotherapy I move back and forth between the painful and the joyous, witnessing the dignity and bravery as people strive to heal from trauma.
+When painting, a similar process happens while I wrestle with how the realities of climate change on the subjects I am focusing on.
+Climate degradation and the political strife we face in our world today is causing untold trauma for millions of people worldwide.
+We must seek to acknowledge how this harms us all in order to recover our strength and mend what is broken in our lives and our world.

-The meaning of my paintings of flowers, tidepools, landscapes and fields of flowers under turbulent skies are not merely pretty pictures.
+The meaning of my paintings of flowers, tide pools, sea stars, land/seascapes and fields of flowers under turbulent skies are not merely pretty pictures.
 I deliberately infuse my intensely colored paintings with emotional struggle, depicting the battle to overcome subjugation.
-These underwater gardens, flowers, landscapes are portraits of survivors involved in the effort to emerge from confusion and tyranny… the drama of the human spirit resisting oppression and seeking control over one's very life.
+These underwater gardens, flowers, landscapes and bodies of water are portraits of survivors involved in the effort to emerge from confusion and tyranny… the drama of the human spirit resisting oppression and seeking control over one's very life.
 The images that emerge from my brush reflect this struggle to exist, to matter, to be seen….to be set free.
 I show the dignity of imperfection, the beauty present in the life force as it reaches for the sun.
 These paintings are a celebration of survival.

-My watercolor paintings are created using the wet-into-wet method, allowing me to express feeling, energy and motion with vibrant color.
-I flood the paper with water and pigment, and incorporate a variety of visual textures pushing the boundaries of traditional watercolor methods.
+All my watercolor paintings begin using the wet-into-wet method.
+This allows expression of feeling, energy and motion using vibrant color.
+Flooding the paper with water and pigment, I incorporate a variety of visual textures, pushing the boundaries of traditional watercolor methods.
 Working wet-into-wet requires that I exert control over a technique that by its nature resists control; this is an essential component of my work.
 There is both great freedom and challenge in the manner I approach my paintings; mirroring the healing path itself.

 Advocating for social change has been part of the fabric of my life as both artist and therapist.
 As a feminist, the personal IS political.
-In that spirit I donate 10% of my sales from my paintings for ongoing research on long term monitoring of Sea Star Wasting Syndrome.
+In that spirit I donate 10% of my sales from my paintings to causes that support climate and social justice causes.

 -Mary Kay Neumann

-Mary Kay currently has a traveling exhibition "The Flowers are Burning: Incandescent Watercolors by Mary Kay Neumann and Helen Klebesadel".
-Helan and Mary Kay have exhibited this art and climate justice project at the Overture Center in Madison, WI, the Center for Visual Arts in Wausau, WI, and the Portage Art Center.
+Mary Kay currently has a traveling exhibition with Helen Klebesadel, "The Flowers Are Burning: An Art and Climate Justice Project".
+Helen and Mary Kay have exhibited their show at the Overture Center in Madison, WI, the Center for Visual Arts in Wausau, WI, and the Portage Art Center.
+They have a collaborative artwork included in the 19th Annual Art/Science Collaborative exhibit in New York City at the New York Hall of Science.
+It will be on display from September 2017 thru February 2018.

 Mary Kay's paintings are held in numerous private, public and corporate collections throughout the US and Canada.